westonrobot/wrp_sdk/README.md

 $ sudo apt install wrp-sdk=1.0.7
 ```

 You can also download compatible wrp_sdk and wrp_zbus debian installation packages from [Releases](https://github.com/westonrobot/wrp_sdk/releases).
-Please contact us at [support@westonrobot.com](mailto:support@westonrobot.com) if you're not sure which version of the SDK you should use.
+Please contact us ([refer below](#contact)) if you're not sure which version of the SDK you should use.

 ## Usage
 Sample code demos are provided in the [sample folder](./sample/).